 At Waverley main school we have one curriculum, organised as a continuum of skills, further divided into three levels.
 The new curriculum was implemented from September 2020.

-Level One has been designed for learners with Profound and Multiple Learning Difficulties (PMLD) and complex learning styles and learning needs.
+Level One has been designed for learners withcomplex learning styles and learning needs.
 Although some consideration has been given to overlaps and links with mainstream school subjects, it has been developed around the starting point of their individual needs, rather than from a forced attempt to make what is traditionally offered by schools “accessible”.
 Four key areas of learning are “taught” via a vast array of opportunities.
-The fundamental structures underpinning this level are the twin pillars of communication and cognition (Dr Penny Lacey [in preparation], Educational Provision for Pupils with Severe and Profound and Multiple Learning Difficulties (Research Report for Mencap).
-All pupils are learning to communicate and to think and learn.
+The fundamental structures underpinning this level are the twin pillars of communication and cognition (Dr Penny Lacey, Educational Provision for Pupils with Severe and Profound and Multiple Learning Difficulties (Research Report for Mencap).
+All pupil’s are learning to communicate and to think and learn.
 At this stage, “communication” and “cognition” form half of the curriculum.
 The other half consists of “physical development”, and “personal health education” (including self care and independence).
 There is no mention of National Curriculum subjects, although pupils use some subject areas, such as the arts, physical education and the humanities, to provide the contexts for their learning.
-These subjects are part of a thematic approach to the curriculum adopted by the whole school or whole department.
+These subjects are part of a thematic approach to the curriculum adopted by the whole department.

 We recognise this group of learners are working in the “here and now” and as such need repeated opportunities to practice and revise their learning.
 It is expected that this group of learners will require a multi-sensory approach.

 The content of the curriculum for pupils with such complex needs was developed through studying the historical perspective on curriculum design, typical child development textbooks, published curriculum materials and curriculum documents from other schools and our own staff expertise.